 \subsection{Other new physics searches in the QGP}

-Studies of other novel QCD phenomena benefit from the larger HI integrated luminosities proposed here: \begin{itemize} \item Various forms of strange quark matter proposed as DM candidates, such as strange quark nuggets~\cite{Witten:1984rs} or magnetized quark nuggets~\cite{Abhishek:2018xml}, can form with enhanced rates through thermal production and/or coalescence of partons.
-The production of any new hypothesized stable multiparton states is therefore expected to be only possible or significantly enhanced out of the hadronizing hot and dense QGP formed in HI collisions. \item The absence of CP violation in the QCD sector of the SM is a typical case of theoretical fine-tuning that motivates the existence of new BSM particles, such as the axion~\cite{Peccei:1977hh,Wilczek:1977pj}.
+Studies of other novel QCD phenomena benefit from the larger HI integrated luminosities proposed here: \begin{itemize} \item Various forms of strange-quark matter proposed as DM candidates, such as strange-quark nuggets~\cite{Witten:1984rs} or magnetised quark nuggets~\cite{Abhishek:2018xml}, can form with enhanced rates through thermal production and/or coalescence of partons.
+The production of any new hypothesised stable multiparton states is therefore expected to be only possible or significantly enhanced out of the hadronizing hot and dense QGP formed in HI collisions. \item The absence of CP violation in the QCD sector of the SM is a typical case of theoretical fine-tuning that motivates the existence of new BSM particles, such as the axion~\cite{Peccei:1977hh,Wilczek:1977pj}.
 An alternative perspective to this problem is provided by finite-temperature studies of the QCD vacuum, whose non-trivial topology leads to the presence of metastable domains with properties determined by the discrete P/CP symmetries.
-Decays of such domains, or classical transitions (sphalerons) among them, in the deconfined QGP phase with restored chiral symmetry can result in local violation of P/CP invariance, leading e.g.\ to the so-called ``chiral magnetic effect'' in HI collisions~\cite{Kharzeev:2007jp}. \end{itemize}
+Decays of such domains, or classical transitions (sphalerons) among them, in the deconfined QGP phase with restored chiral symmetry can result in local violation of P/CP invariance, leading \eg\ to the so-called ``chiral magnetic effect'' in HI collisions~\cite{Kharzeev:2007jp}. \end{itemize}